 "Human Resource Management is crucial for gaining competitive advantage.
 It has an important impact on the interaction of people within the company.
 In an international and multicultural context, HRM becomes a fascinating field of research."

 - Prof. Dr. Marion Festing

 Renault Chair in Intercultural Management

-Placed under the aegis of the ESCP Europe Foundation, the Chair in Intercultural Management stems from the desire shared by Groupe Renault and ESCP Europe to propose a privileged place for learning and expertise on matters related to intercultural management.
+Placed under the aegis of the ESCP Foundation, the Chair in Intercultural Management stems from the desire shared by Groupe Renault and ESCP to propose a privileged place for learning and expertise on matters related to intercultural management.

 This chair is led by Prof. Dr. Marion Festing.

 Embracing culture and diversity | The Excellence Centre for Intercultural Management supports students and professionals in developing their intercultural competences.
 It offers innovative learning formats that enable individuals to become culturally competent global leaders.
 In addition, it conducts high-profile academic and practice-oriented research projects in the field of intercultural management, and aims at collaborating with a large network of academics and organisations.Know More

 Talent Management Institute (TMI)

 We offer the following courses:

 Sustainability Entrepreneurship and Innovation